 Dementia may also be referred to as major neurocognitive disorder.

 The exact cause of Alzheimer disease is not known.
-Research shows that certain changes in the brain are associated Alzheimer disease, although it isn't certain if the changes are the cause of Alzheimer disease or not.
+Research shows that certain changes in the brain are associated with Alzheimer disease.
+This leads to structures called neuritic plaques and neurofibrillary tangles.
+Most experts believe that this is the cause of Alzheimer disease but why this happens to some people is not known.

 You are more likely to develop Alzheimer disease if you: